-Although most eTAs are sent to the applicant within 1 business day, it is recommended that travellers submit their application at least 3 business days before their intended date of arrival in the country, in order to allow sufficient time for the business eTA to be processed.
+Although most eTAs are sent to the applicant within 1 business day, it is recommended that travellers submit their application at least 3 business days before their intended date of arrival in the country, in order to allow sufficient time for the business NZeTA to be processed.

-Those with an approved business NZ eTA who wish to stay longer than the permitted 90 days with each entry are required to apply for a visa for their desired purpose, as an overstayed New Zealand eTA can incur severe penalties including criminal charges, deportation, and a temporary ban from travelling to the country.
+Those with an approved NZeTA who intend to do business for longer than the 90 days permitted with each entry are required to apply for the relevant visa.
+Please note that an overstayed New Zealand eTA may incur severe penalties including criminal charges, deportation, and a temporary ban from travelling to the country.

 Business Visitor Visa for New Zealand

 Citizens of non-visa waiver countries who are not eligible to apply for an eTA New Zealand prior to a business trip and are, instead, required to obtain an NZ Business Visitor Visa from an embassy or consulate in order to visit the country for business activities.
 Applicants are required to provide proof of sufficient funds to cover the duration of their stay.

 Both the eTA and the business visa for New Zealand allow the holder to visit the country for up to 3 months for the following activities:

 - To sell goods and services